eceannmor/ISS-resources/README.md

 # ISS resources
-This repo contains everything for passing the classes, as well as much more detailed explanations of concepts that I could not recall of the topp of my head / didn't have time to go over.
+This repo contains everything for passing the classes, as well as much more detailed explanations of concepts that I could not recall of the top of my head / didn't have time to go over.

 If something is crossed out, it will be added in some time, when/if it becomes relevant.